zizekuros/DevOps-guides/ecr/build-and-push-to-ecr.md

 These instructions will help you to create an ECR repository first.
 Then you are going to build the docker image and push it to ECR.

 ## Prerequisites:
+1. Install Docker
-1. Install AWS CLI
+2. Install AWS CLI
-2. Configure AWS CLI (set up credentials)
+3. Configure AWS CLI (set up credentials)
-3. Grant your user the permission to manage create & push to ECR repository
+4. Grant your user the permission to manage create & push to ECR repository

 ## Push the image to Amazon ECR by doing following steps: